safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

   transactions: [safeTransactionData],
 });

-// Connect the adapter for owner4 and specify the address of the signer Safe Account protocolKit = await protocolKit.connect({
+// Connect the adapter for owner4 and specify the address of the signer Safe account protocolKit = await protocolKit.connect({
   ethAdapter: ethAdapter4,
   safeAddress: signerSafeAddress2_3,